- The CDS-Bond Basis, Financial Management, forthcoming

 - Is the Credit Spread Puzzle a Myth? (with Robert Goldstein and Fan Yang), R&R Journal of Financial Economics

-- Safe Asset Shortages: Evidence from the European Government Bond Lending Market, (with Reena Aggarwal, and Luc Laeven)
+- Safe Asset Shortages: Evidence from the European Government Bond Lending Market, (with Reena Aggarwal, and Luc Laeven), R&R Journal of Financial and Quantitative Analysis

 - Can Equity Market Efficiency Help Improve the Quality of Credit Ratings?
 Evidence from a Controlled Experiment (with Sterling Huang, Massimo Massa and Hong Zhang)